Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 ### Objective

-Application 3 evaluates computational optimization while preserving the completed mathematical framework.
+Application003 evaluates computational optimization while preserving the completed mathematical framework.

 Unlike previous applications, this stage does not introduce new mathematical definitions.
 Instead, it evaluates implementation-level improvements.